weygoldt/weygoldt.github.io/content/work/_index.md

 ## Detecting communication signals of weakly electric fish

-To understand the meaning of certain communication signals, we need to be able to detect them.
-With chirps, a transient frequency modulation of the electric organ discharge, this is particularly challenging.
-In most of the research to date, fish where immobilized and stimulated artifically or kept physically seperated, conditions not particularly advantageous for natural communication.
+Understanding the significance of specific communication cues necessitates our ability to detect them, particularly with transient frequency modulation signals like chirps produced by an electric organ discharge in fish.
+Previous research has mainly focused on immobilizing or artificially stimulating fish or physically separating them, conditions unfavorable for natural communication.

-To solve this, I developed a detector based on a convolutional neural network that can detect chirps in freely behaving fish.
-The detector was initially trained on large datasets of simulated chirps, which suprisingly, after some fine-tuning, transferred well to real data.
-With this version I was able to detect approximately 50 000 chirps, the largest dataset of chirps at that time.
+To address this challenge, I designed a convolutional neural network-based detector capable of detecting chirps in freely behaving fish.
+Despite initially training the model on simulated data, it surprisingly performed well on real-world recordings after some fine-tuning.
+Using this version, I successfully detected approximately 50,000 chirps, marking the largest dataset at that time.

-The following image shows a short snippet of a recording of two fish.
-Chirps are visible on a spectrogram as excursions in frequency from the baseline of one of the two fish.
-The dots indicate where the detector detected a chirp.
+The following image illustrates a short segment of a recording featuring two fish.
+Chirps are visible as frequency fluctuations from the baseline of one of the two fish on a spectrogram.
+The dots indicate where the detector identified a chirp.

 ![A spectrogram of a recording of two fish.](chirps.png "A spectrogram of a recording of two fish.
 The dots indicate where the detector detected a chirp.")

-Using this detector, we performed first, preliminary analyses of the communication behavior of two fish competing for a shelter, which suggested that chirps might be used by the loosing fish to signal submission.

-I am currently working on using the resulting dataset, manually annotating and correcting it to train a new detector based on a deep neural network that is taylored to detection tasks, that should perform even better on more complex recordings.
+Performing preliminary analyses utilizing this detector, we discovered that chirps could potentially be utilized by the losing fish to indicate submission during competition for a shelter among two fish.
+I am currently working on refining the resulting dataset through manual annotation and correction to train a deep neural network-based detector, specifically designed for detection tasks and optimized to enhance performance on intricate recordings.

 {{< github repo="weygoldt/cnn-chirpdetector" >}}